 Chinese Advertising Trends are Experiencing Changes through Consolidation

-Consolidation is an emerging trend in China which means that traditional advertising will become avaliable to very few companies.
+Consolidation is an emerging trend in China which means that traditional advertising will become available to very few companies.
 However, this will allow businesses to advertise their products through the internet.
 The big organizations are all set to take advantage of this predictable rise in digital marketing.
 Nike and Unilever Co. are set to take the digital advertising world by storm with help from leading advertising platforms like Tencent’s QQ messaging.
-Sohu.com and Sina.com are the two websites which are also a favorite among companies for their online advertising campaigns in China.
+Sohu.com and Sina.com are the two websites that are also a favorite among companies for their online advertising campaigns in China.

 Apart from digital advertising through instant messaging, there are some key players in China which provide the services of video marketing to their clients.
 The clients are big names like P&G and Unilever Co.
-Tudou.com and Youku.com are the two websites which provide the best online video marketing services in the Chinese digital advertising industry.
-Consolidation is not just going to increase the amount of advertising which is already being done through the digital devices, but will also open up many opportunities for Chinese companies which provide digital advertising services to local as well as international brands.
+Tudou.com and Youku.com are the two websites that provide the best online video marketing services in the Chinese digital advertising industry.
+Consolidation is not just going to increase the amount of advertising which is already being done through digital devices, but will also open up many opportunities for Chinese companies which provide digital advertising services to local as well as international brands.

 In this way, China will emerge as a trustworthy market for advertising brands in the international market.
 This is also going to raise the level of customer relationship marketing in China.

 Copyrighting has Become a Serious Issue in China

 The Chinese government has finally understood the importance of copyright laws.
 Thus, advertisers and marketers will benefit from their efforts not being so outrageously plagiarized in the future.
 This protection of the rights of intellectual property has actually motivated local Chinese talent to emerge across the country.
 In this way, various musical bands, artists, and other related professionals are coming forward with their ideas.
 Consequently, the advertising agency is seeing a rise in not just their clients but an improvement in the quality of their advertisements as well.